Friedreich's Ataxia Program

 Our team of FA experts provides comprehensive care, from initial diagnosis and testing through long-term disease management.
 Although there is currently no cure for FA, we utilize the latest research findings and approaches in managing symptoms and improving quality of life.
 We also keep our patients updated on the latest research so they can better understand the natural progression of FA and identify new therapeutic approaches.
 At CHOP, patients receive dedicated support from our team of physicians, genetic counselors, social workers, nurses, educators and clinical researchers.

 Living with FA can be challenging for patients and their loved ones.
-For this reason, we actively support the family unit.
+For this reason, we actively support our patients' family members.
 We can identify resources and support groups to help families new to FA navigate the process.
 We encourage family members to become a part of the program’s support network.
 In addition, we sponsor an annual symposium for patients and their families, which addresses unique and pragmatic issues relevant to this population.
 This offers a unique opportunity to interact with others experiencing the same challenges.